 - Jewelry or other high-value items that need extra care

-What Is a Postal Service?
-Understanding Postal Mail Services
+What Is a Carrier Service?

 - Consistency: Deliveries follow routine schedules, which means you can plan around them with confidence.

-Best Use Cases for Businesses and Individuals
+Best Use Cases for Carrier Services:

 - Mailing merchandise or marketing materials to a vast network of recipients nationwide.